tolkit/gfatk/README.md

 - Assemble plant mitome/plastome using MBG
 - Extract mitochondrial subgraph from the MBG output GFA
-- Map raw reads to this graph using <a href="https://github.com/maickrau/GraphAligner">GraphAligner</a>
-- Format output of GraphAligner into a TSV
-- Linearise the GFA by traversing the graph to find the longest path
+- Linearise the GFA by traversing the graph to find the longest path (simple or not)

 In terms of `gfatk` commands, it looks like this: